apache/carbondata/docs/quick-start-guide.md

 -->

 # Quick Start
-This tutorial provides a quick introduction to using CarbonData.
-To follow along with this guide, first download a packaged release of CarbonData from the [CarbonData website](https://dist.apache.org/repos/dist/release/carbondata/).Alternatively it can be created following [Building CarbonData](https://github.com/apache/carbondata/tree/master/build) steps.
+This tutorial provides a quick introduction to use CarbonData.
+To follow along with this guide, download a packaged release of CarbonData from the [CarbonData website](https://dist.apache.org/repos/dist/release/carbondata/).
+Alternatively, it can be created following [Building CarbonData](https://github.com/apache/carbondata/tree/master/build) steps.

 ##  Prerequisites
-* CarbonData supports Spark versions upto 2.2.1.Please download Spark package from [Spark website](https://spark.apache.org/downloads.html)
+* CarbonData supports Spark versions up to 2.4.
+Please download Spark package from [Spark website](https://spark.apache.org/downloads.html)

 * Create a sample.csv file using the following commands.
 The CSV file is required for loading data into CarbonData